2. Summary of material accounting policies

 i) Statement of compliance with Indian Accounting Standards (Ind AS)

-The standalone financial statements have been prepared in accordance with the accounting principles generally accepted in India including Indian Accounting Standards (Ind AS) prescribed under Section 133 of the Companies Act, 2013 read with Rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 and as amended.
-The aforesaid standalone financial statements have been approved by the Board of Directors in the meeting held on 24 May 2024.
+The Standalone financial statements have been prepared in accordance with the accounting principles generally accepted in India including Indian Accounting Standards (Ind AS) prescribed under Section 133 of the Companies Act, 2013 read with Rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 and as amended.
+The aforesaid Standalone financial statements have been approved and authorised for issue by the Board of Directors at the meeting held on 23 May 2025.

 ii) Basis of accounting and measurement

-The Company has prepared these financial statements which comprise the Balance Sheet as at 31 March 2024, the Statement of Profit and Loss, the Statements of Cash Flows and the Statement of Changes in Equity for the year ended 31 March 2024, and accounting policies and other explanatory information (together hereinafter referred to as “standalone financial statements”).
+The Company has prepared these financial statements which comprise the Balance Sheet as at 31 March 2025, the Statement of Profit and Loss, the Statements of Cash Flows and the Statement of Changes in Equity for the year ended 31 March 2025, and accounting policies and other explanatory information (together hereinafter referred to as “Standalone financial statements”).

 b) Use of estimates